DaforLynx/ranger-ttrpg/Rulebook.md

 ### Double Disadvantage
 If the player wants to attempt an extremely foolhardy action that still has a slim chance of succeeding, the Narrator may impose double disadvantage on the roll.
 As the name implies, this entails rolling *three times* and taking the lowest result.
 **It is recommended this only be an option if the player has a neutral bonus or above to the roll.**
+Having two sources of disadvantage does **not** alone impose double disadvantage.
 There is no double advantage.
 ### Critical Success
 If the final die rolled an 8 on its face, the player has made a critical success.
 If the roll is for a check, the result of the check comes with a little extra benefit, courtesy of the Narrator.
 A critical successes on an attack means the die can be rolled again and added to the damage.
 The extra die cannot be a critical success even if it rolls 8.